-- 2. Importation of all HCFC refrigerants requires import permit. - 3.
-The system applies to goods originating from anywhere in the world. - 4.
-The Licensing system is to restrict the quantity of the HCFC refrigerants being imported based on the quota as defined in the HCFC Phase out Management Plan (HPMP). - 5.
-The importation is controlled as per quota defined in the Hydrochlorofluorocarbons (HCFC) Phase out Management Plan (HPMP).
+- 2. Importation of all HCFC refrigerants requires an import permit. - 3.
+The system applies to goods originating from anywhere in the world.

+4. The licensing system is to restrict the quantity of the HCFC refrigerants being imported based on the quota as defined in the HCFC Phase out Management Plan (HPMP).

+5. The importation is controlled as per quota defined in the Hydrochlorofluorocarbons (HCFC) Phase out Management Plan (HPMP).
 It is to be noted that a Regulation under the Dangerous Chemical Control Act, has been prepared and is expected to be promulgated/in force shortly.

-- 6.I All the importers of refrigerants have been informed of the quota system. - II.
-Accordingly, the Quota is allocated.
-However, importers have to make the request for clearance for licence every time they intend to import.
-They need to indicate the amount as well as country of origin. - III.
+- 6.I All importers of refrigerants have been informed of the quota system. - II.
+Accordingly, the quota is allocated.
+However, importers have to make the request for clearance for a licence every time they intend to import.
+They need to indicate the amount as well as the country of origin. - III.
 Refrigerants are not produced locally.
-Unused allocations are not added to quotas for succeeding period.
+Unused allocations are not added to quotas for the succeeding period.
 No, names of importers have not been made known to export promotion bodies of exporting countries, as no such request has been made.
 However, there would be no problem to communicate these details if ever there is such a request. - IV.
-There are no specific conditions but preferably the importers should submit their request two working days before hand. - V. There are no specific conditions but generally the requests are processed within two days. - VI.
+There are no specific conditions but preferably the importers should submit their request two working days beforehand. - V. There are no specific conditions but generally the requests are processed within two days. - VI.
 No restriction, subject to importation is done within the same calendar year. - VII.
-No. The National Ozone Unit (NOU) of the Minister of Environment, Solid Waste Management and Climate Change process only the no-objection and certifies that the refrigerant in question can be imported.
-It is the Dangerous Chemical Control Board of the Ministry of Health and Wellness which grants the Licence. - VIII.
-It happens that some importers have exceeded their quotas and they made additional request.
-Then reallocation can be done if only the other importers have not fully used their quotas.
+No. The National Ozone Unit (NOU) of the Ministry of Environment, Solid Waste Management and Climate Change process only the no-objection and certifies that the refrigerant in question can be imported.
+It is the Dangerous Chemical Control Board of the Ministry of Health and Wellness which grants the licence. - VIII.
+It happens that some importers have exceeded their quotas and have made an additional request.
+Reallocation is done only if the other importers have not fully used their quotas.
 A quota system has been established as from 2013 based on the average import during 2009-2010 for those importers who were registered during the said two years.
 A quota has also been assigned for new importers while being within the allowable baseline figure of import.
 Applications are examined on receipt. - IX.
-For any importation of HCFC an import licence is obligatory. - X No such mechanism. - XI.
-No. The imported Refrigerant can be re-exported, but the exporters need to again get the clearance from the NOU and licence from the DCCB.
+For any importation of HCFCs an import licence is obligatory. - X. No such mechanism.

+XI.
+No. The imported refrigerant can be re-exported, but the exporters need to again get the clearance from the NOU and licence from the DCCB.